Hellmuth Kolbe: TDS/TEF technology

 In 1980, Kolbe was an early user of time delay spectrometry / time energy frequency (TDS/TEF) technology.

 Kolbe commented, "The development of TDS by the late Richard C. Heyser is, in my opinion, one of the greatest steps forward in acoustics since the work by [Wallace Clement] Sabine (1968–1919).
 One of the important aspects of it is that you can now prove to a client that what you are doing actually works.
 Before, he [the client] had to take your word for it.
 We are involved in studio construction all over the world and anywhere it is rare to be able to build a studio from the ground up – but that's the challenge!
 For me the most important thing is to make the control room as big as possible – you need space in order to be able to have an uncolored sound.
-With today's recoding techniques most of the music is done in the control room which means that you need space both for the instruments and the sound."
+With today's recording techniques most of the music is done in the control room which means that you need space both for the instruments and the sound."

 From 1985 onwards, Kolbe researched scale-model acoustic measurements with TDS and stage-acoustics.
 In 1986 and 1987, Kolbe contributed to the development of the first head-related ear-recording system for acoustic measurement and recording purposes.
 Kolbe said, "Design criteria are always on the move and I have modified the LEDE concept [Live End-Dead End studio control room technique] to include the Reflection Free Zone (RFZ) manner of design.
 This gives the most uncolored sound possible in a given situation and provides a natural sound that can be the reference point.
 Of course, some of the original LEDE principles are still very valid such as the asymmetrical outer shell and completely symmetrical inner shell.
 The goal is to achieve as natural a sound as possible so that things such as equalization [EQ] can be used as an effect, rather than as an attempt to compensate for coloration and/or bad acoustics.
 The moment you have a neutral reference point I find that EQ settings tend to become less drastic and are often of the order of several dB or so. […] As a studio designer I feel it is my duty to provide a neutral reference point; you then need a good engineer with good ears – and one who listens!”

 Kolbe was also an early user of quadratic residue diffusors.
 He designed and built custom units into recording studios and concert halls.
 For example, Kolbe used a low-frequency diffusor to control room modes in a tiny control room in Lucerne and converted a multipurpose space in Cham Switzerland into a concert hall with noise isolation.

 From 1990, Kolbe used scale models to test his designs and documented their performance with TDS.
 Later, he adopted Ahnert and Feistel’s EASE (Enhanced Acoustic Simulator for Engineers), an industry standard for 3D electro-acoustic and room-acoustic modelling.